-BoxCast gives you the ability to have automated captions appear on your live broadcast giving your viewers the opportunity to use watch with captions both during the live broadcast and once it is archived.
+BoxCast gives you the ability to have automated captions appear on your live broadcast.
+This gives your viewers the opportunity to watch with captions both during the live broadcast and once it's archived.

 Be aware that live captions are not available on all plans.
 If you do not have this feature on your current plan and would like to add it, please reach out to your client manager or email email@example.com.